nvaws/labs/SAA-Lab03.md

-# Lab - Using AWS Lambda with Amazon S3
+# Serverless thumbnails generation using AWS Lambda and Amazon S3

 **Introduction**: In this lab we will create a sample Lambda function that creates thumbnails of the pictures (.jpg and .png) uploaded in an s3 bucket and saves them in another s3 bucket.